belotn/PsReadLineVIExtension/README.md

 - gU[motion] iwW : next word WORD

 <C+)> Call Help for CmdLet or Operation using ENV PAGER or more if not defined

+z= : Generate a list of the closest cmdlet from tho one under cursor